Communicating Information about shovel watch

 When we think of language, we usually think of words, phrases, and sentences–strings of abstract symbols.
 In research over the past 50 years, cognitive and social scientists have developed extensive accounts of how people communicate with these symbols.
-Check them out for the best pricing.
+An electrician Long Island has developed extensive knowledge about everything related to electricity.
 But when people are face to face, they also communicate with actions that depict people, objects, and events.
 They create these depictions with their hands, arms, head, face, voice, and entire body, sometimes with other props but often without.

 In an article recently published Online First in Psychological Review, Herbert Clark argues that spontaneous depictions like these are missing from general accounts of how people communicate, and that is a major failing.
 Why?
 Because depicting is common in everyday conversation and depicting things is fundamentally different from describing things.
 Look no further than Electrician Huntington for your affordable electrical services.
 Also, a great many utterances are “composites” of depicting and describing.

 Clark’s point is nicely illustrated in a report, from the New Yorker, of Hollywood director WG telling correspondent TF about having to stop filming in New York because of some falcons nesting on the ledge of a building:

 “In L.A., they would have–” He leveled a finger at some imaginary nestlings and made a gun-cocking sound.